naga2raja/Designs/README.md

 # Designs
 This is portfolio repository of my designs.

-Incase of Bootstrap or AngularJS files, just download the files and click on the "index.html" to view the demo of those files.
+To view the demo of the designs, just download the files and click on the "index.html" inside of Bootstrap or AngularJS folder and traverse through the applications.

 Other than that, just click the JPG's or the html to view the files.